peterhontaru/Job-Offer-Prediction-MBA-Students/README.md

 ![education](figures/education-1.png)

--   it is important to define what “performance” means when it comes to selecting the best performing model, as one type of prediction error is costlier than the other

-    -   for example, incorrectly predicting that someone would be placed(false positive) is not as bad as incorrectly predicting that someone wouldn’t be succesful (false negative).
+-   it is important to define what “performance” means when it comes to choosing a model (one type of prediction error is costlier than the other).
+For example, incorrectly predicting that someone **would be** placed(false positive) is not as bad as incorrectly predicting that someone **would not be** placed(false negative).
 The cost of the former is the time spent interviewing, while the cost of the latter is losing out on a job that the student would’ve secured
-    -   **scenario a)** if we’re trying to maximise accuracy and optimise hiring costs, the LDA2 model is more appropriate as it only has 4 incorrect predictions (3 false positives and 1 false negative)
+    -   **scenario a) - preferable for hiring managers/recruiters -** if
+        we’re trying to maximise accuracy and optimise hiring costs, the LDA2 model (**91% test accuracy**) is more appropriate as it only has 4 incorrect predictions (3 false positives and 1 false negative)
-    -   **scenario b)** if we’re trying to minimise costly errors (false negatives), then the Ranger model is more appropriate (7 false positives and 0 false negatives)
+    -   **scenario b) - preferable for students -** if we’re trying to minimise costly errors (false negatives), then the ranger model (83% test accuracy) is more appropriate (7 false positives and **0 false negatives**)

 ![accuracy](figures/accuracy-1.png)

--   it is interesting to observe that the scores mattered in their cronological order with secondary first, followed by higher secondary, undergraduate and then masters.
-This could be due to 2 main factors:
+-   the scores mattered in their cronological order with secondary first, followed by higher secondary, undergraduate and then masters;
+    this could be due to 2 main factors:
     -   the students who perform better early on are more likely to be the type of an ambitious student with a passion for learning that makes for a better hire
-    -   there is less of a chance to differentiate at the higher education level towards the end of the formal education since we’ve seen that most vary around the median (between 60% and 70%) instead of the much wider range early on
+    -   there is less of a chance to differentiate based on performance scores alone towards the end of the formal education since we’ve seen that most vary around the median (between 60% and 70%) instead of the much wider range early on

 ![factors](figures/factors-1.png)